 But Gabriel believes the slowdown in global growth is being largely offset by local trends.
 "Our growth model has become more domestically driven," he said.
 Rising employment - he's expecting a record number of people employed in Germany in 2017 - is strengthening demand, as are welfare measures such as the new national minimum wage and increased pension entitlements.

 "With this, we have reduced dependencies from external risks and created the basis for stable growth even under more difficult global conditions," he said.
-He added that the positive trend will also help with theintegration of refugees
+He added that the positive trend will also help with the integration of refugees into German society.

 He justified the expected slowdown in growth next year in part to domestic occurrences as well, though of the more incidental variety.
 More public holidays, for instance, will fall on regular workdays.